bioinfwithjudith/sourmash_tutorial/README.md

 |--containment           | Flag to indicate we are using the similarity index containment.
 Other similarity indexes that can be used are **--jaccard** or **--ani** |
 |--csv           | Flag to indicate we want to produce a CSV file to report a matrix with similarity indexes |

-Looking at our newly produced csv file, we would expect a similarity matrix:
+Looking at our newly produced csv file, we would expect the following similarity matrix:

 ```
 sample_001.fna,sample_002.fna